 Howell City Council Approves Updated Civic Event Policy

-The Howell City Council met Monday night and approved cost sharing amendments to the civic event policy.
+The Howell City Council recently approved cost sharing amendments to the civic event policy.

 Faced with pressing budget issues and an earlier decision to vote down a public safety assessment, members reiterated the decision was not taken lightly but is a compromise, compared to recouping 100% of the cost of services provided during festivals and events.
 The changes won’t kick in until January 2019, so this year’s events and festivals won’t be impacted.
 Council had quite a bit of conversation both last night and previously but felt it was the appropriate time to move forward.
 Charging fees for City services has been a recurring discussion item amongst Council, given what officials say is a broken state funding model plagued by years of cuts to municipalities everywhere.
 Prior to approval, leaders from the Howell Area Chamber of Commerce, Howell Area Parks and Recreation Authority and the Howell Main Street all expressed concerns with how the policy would impact their budgets and potentially force them to discontinue events.